 Tip: if you decide to take this trip on your own – rent a car/moto/quad in advance.
 You´ll need to move around Fuerteventura in order to see the most interesting places and there might not be cars available last moment (happened to my friends).

 Those beaches of Fuerteventura still chase me on cold winter days.
-Playa de Aguila definitely looks like a surfer´s paradise!
+Playa de Aguila definitely looks like a surfer´s paradise – one of the most beautiful beaches in Spain, for sure!

 However, Fuerteventura is the second largest one in the Canary Islands with over 150 beaches.
 You can find smth for every taste with this number.
 How about Corralejo, Caleta de Fuste, Sotavento, Cofete, Aljibe de la Cueva or La Concha?!